VenushanT/ElectroWave/README.md

 ElectroWave ⚡

-Make the Add Product.jsx more professional and elegant and give me the world best code Do not add sample data this code has to all data retrieving from database just change UI

 MERN Project 🌟 ElectroWave 🚀
 Overview ✨
 ElectroWave is a full-stack e-commerce platform built with the MERN stack (MongoDB, Express.js, React, Node.js) for buying and selling electronics.
 It provides a seamless shopping experience with features like product browsing, cart management, user authentication, and secure checkout. 🌐🔒